 Star Atlas is a strategic space exploration game, where players fly their state-of-the-art spaceship across space and build their fortune by setting up mining facilities.
 You can explore mining towns, which are resource-rich areas that serve as a hub of economic activity, and buy or sell your resources in the marketplace.
 The goal is to earn POLIS, the Star Atlas governance token, which gives you a say in the rules and fate of the metaverse.

 Players can join any one of the three in-game factions–ONI Region, a consortium of alien species; Ustur Sector, a collective of sentient androids; or MUD Territory, a territory governed by humankind.
 They can also build custom avatars, crew, and starships as they explore the universe.
-While the basic game functionalities are already accessible, Star Atlas won’t be fully launched until late 2022.

 Which NFT Game Will You Play?